Kildonan Park: History

 Kildonan Park was established in 1909.

-In 2013–14 landscape architectural firm Scatliff + Miller + Murray were commissioned to come up with a new vision for Kildonan Park.
-SMM's report, the Kildonan Park Master Plan, was published in January 2015.
-The report identified several issues, that, when implemented would improve the functioning and enjoyment of the park.
-Originally design plans from the park's inception in 1909 called for a boat launch area/marina.
-However this has never been implemented as further study regarding riverbank erosion must take place first.
+In 2013–14, landscape architectural firm Scatliff + Miller + Murray was commissioned to come up with a new vision for Kildonan Park.
+SMM's report, "The Kildonan Park Master Plan", was published in January 2015.
+The report identified several issues that, when implemented, would improve the functioning and enjoyment of the park.
+Originally design plans from the park's inception in 1909 called for a boat launch area and marina.
+However, this has never been implemented as further study regarding riverbank erosion must take place first.
 The report recommends that Lord Selkirk Creek be restored to its pre-dammed state as much as is possible.
-Input during the public feedback stage for the Master Plan indicated a poor wayfinding system, especially for pedestrians.
+Input during the public feedback stage for "The Master Plan" indicated a poor wayfinding system, especially for pedestrians.
 Rainbow Stage has an opportunity to have extended use beyond the seven weeks where live performance theatre events take place.
 It was suggested in the report that a farmer's market, car show, extending the operating weeks of Rainbow Stage with additional live theatre events, as well as displays of "seasonal art".